Q: How does Medicare reimbursement work?

 A: Medicare reimbursement refers to the payments that hospitals and physicians receive in return for services rendered to Medicare beneficiaries.
 The reimbursement rates for these services are set by Medicare, and are typically less than the amount billed or the amount that a private insurance company would pay.

 Physicians who agree to fully accept the rates set by Medicare are referred to as participating providers.
 They accept Medicare’s reimbursements for all Medicare-covered services, for all Medicare patients, and bill Medicare directly for covered services.
-About 96 percent of eligible providers are in this category.
+Most eligible providers are in this category.
+A Kaiser Family Foundation analysis found that 93 percent of non-pediatric primary care physicians were participating providers with Medicare in 2015, but only 72 percent were accepting new Medicare patients.

-Because the reimbursement rates are generally lower than physicians receive from private insurance carriers, some physicians (about 4 percent of eligible physicians) opt to be non-participating providers, which means that they haven’t signed a contract agreeing to accept Medicare reimbursement as payment-in-full for all services, but they can agree to accept Medicare reimbursement for some procedures.
+Because the reimbursement rates are generally lower than physicians receive from private insurance carriers, some physicians opt to be non-participating providers, which means that they haven’t signed a contract agreeing to accept Medicare reimbursement as payment-in-full for all services, but they can agree to accept Medicare reimbursement for some procedures.

 If you receive treatment from a non-participating provider who doesn’t accept assignment for the treatment you receive, you may have to pay the bill upfront and seek reimbursement from Medicare for the portion they’ll pay.
-In this case, the providers is paid 95 percent of the fee schedule amount, and can only bill you up to 15 percent more than the Medicare reimbursement amount.
+In this case, the provider is paid 95 percent of the fee schedule amount, and can only bill you up to 15 percent more than the Medicare reimbursement amount (note that states can further limit this; New York, for example, limits it to 5 percent).

 A small number of doctors (less than 1 percent of eligible physicians) opt out of Medicare entirely, meaning that they do not accept Medicare reimbursement as payment-in-full for any services, for any Medicare patients.